 Lauren shows

-that snake bag
+that a snake bag

 can double as a